 UCMSR aims to facilitate exchange and cooperation in areas of inter-university communication, talent cultivation, discipline building, technological innovation and social service.
 This in turn develops inter-disciplinary talents with a global perspective and strengthen cross- cultural understanding with the friendships forged.

-UCMSR’s main framework for cooperation includes but is not limited to the MSR Innovation Campaign, the MSR Study Tour Program, the MSRTraining Base, the MSR Joint Fund and the MSR Forum for University Presidents.
+UCMSR’s main framework for cooperation includes but is not limited to the MSR Innovation Campaign, the MSR Study Tour Programme, the MSRTraining Base, the MSR Joint Fund and the MSR Forum for University Presidents.

 Currently, there are 60 universities from 17 countries and regions along the Maritime Silk Road part of this alliance.